Blue5alamander/planet/include/planet/serialise/README.md

 Serialisation allows game state to be sent over the network or saved to a file.
 All serialisation is binary and is comprised of a sequence of nested boxes.

-Boxes always start with a single byte marker.

 * [`plane/serialise/affine.hpp`](./affine.hpp) -- Serialisation of various [affine](../affine/) data types.
 * [`planet/serialise/base_types.hpp`](./base_types.hpp) -- Serialisation implementations for various simple types.
 * [`plane/serialise/chrono.hpp`](./chrono.hpp) -- Serialisation of `std::chrono` data types.